1SudhanshuSingh/python-tutorials/README.md

 ## How to Use This Repository

-1. Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine:

    ```bash
    git clone https://github.com/1SudhanshuSingh/python-tutorials

 2. Open each Python file in your preferred code editor and follow the instructions in the comments.

 3. Run the Python files to see the examples in action: